 Wine Tasting in Southern Oregon

 A visit to Southern Oregon’s beautiful vineyards is always on my itinerary during my summer visits.
-The outdoor concerts, cobalt blue sky and hot, dry oven-like breeze combined with the valley’s wonderful wines is perfection to me.
+The outdoor concerts, cobalt blue sky and hot, dry oven-like breeze combined with the valley’s wonderful wines are perfection to me.
 But what about the rest of the year?
 On a couple of recent trips to Southern Oregon, one in late Autumn and the other in Winter, I found that cool weather wine tasting is no less wonderful.
 The chill in the air this time of year offers the perfect setting to sip some wine.
 Bundling up and braving the elements to find yourself in the warm cozy setting of a rustic tasting room sipping wonderful wine – what could be more idyllic?

 Schmidt Family Vineyards

 First on our agenda is one of the most lovely wineries in the region, Schmidt Family Vineyards.
 This gorgeous vineyard was established in 2001 by Judy and Cal Schmidt and as the name implies this is a family business spanning multiple generations.
-The location is especially picturesque; surrounded by mountains with ponds, gardens and grape vines covering the expansive grounds.
+The location is especially picturesque; surrounded by mountains with ponds, gardens, and grapevines covering the expansive grounds.

 At the center of this beautiful setting is their tasting room with its large stone fireplace and rustic charm.
 We came for not only a tasting but also for lunch.
 Neither disappointed.
 Their wine was exceptional.
 The Merlot, Soulea (which is their red blend and most popular wine), Pinot Gris, and Albarino were favorites.
 To accompany our wine we had the antipasto platter and their woodfired margarita calzone.
 The food took a while to prepare so we were offered and happily accepted an additional generous pour of Merlot, on the house.
 In perusing the wine offerings I was surprised at how many varietals there were to choose from.
 In learning more about their approach to winemaking I found that they produce a large variety of small case lots in order to keep things interesting and new.

 After finishing our tasting and lunch we wandered the beautiful grounds in the ever-present drizzle of this January afternoon.
 Before we went on our way we purchased a case including wines from our tasting as well as the Zinphony, which is a 50/50 blend of Zinfandel & Cabernet Sauvignon and the Perennial White, a blend of Viognier, Roussanne, and Chardonnay.
-In the end, there was nothing not to love about Schmidt Family Vineyards: the food, wine, setting and warm inviting service.
+In the end, there was nothing not to love about Schmidt Family Vineyards: the food, wine, setting, and warm inviting service.
 We’ll certainly return.
 Schmidt Family Vineyard is located at 330 Kubli Road in Grants Pass.

 Del Rio Vineyard

 A favorite anytime I’m in Southern Oregon is Del Rio Winery.
 This winery established in 1997 produces exceptional wines and features a tasting room located in the former Rocky Point Hotel built in 1864.
 This tasting room is full of warmth and charm.
-Tastings are primarily done at the bar during the cold days of winter while in the summer the grounds have numerous picnic benches for guest to linger.
+Tastings are primarily done at the bar during the cold days of winter while in the summer the grounds have numerous picnic benches for guests to linger.
 I’ve been to this vineyard many times and it’s always busy with guests enjoying the tastings.
 Located along Interstate 5, it’s a convenient stop for tourists exploring the popular wine region.

 In addition to the delicious wine, historic tasting room and beautiful grounds is one rather unique point of interest: Hattie Beach Haymond, the ghost said to occupy the vineyard and nearby cemetery.
 Her picture hangs in the tasting room and when asked the tasting room staff usually have a tale to tell.
 If you’re wine tasting with kids her story will keep them happily occupied, ghost hunting, while you sip Del Rio wine.
 A gift shop with local goods occupies a portion of the tasting room so it’s very easy to shop while you sip.
 On a cold day, their Pinot Noir is a perfect choice.
 Try their Premier Wine Flight to sample their many fantastic wines.
 Visit Del Rio at 52 N. River Road in Gold Hill.